 PRO PUBLICO BONO

-The “Pro Publico Bono” Competition for the Best Civil Initiative was launched in 1999 by Prime Minister Jerzy Buzek.
-Since 2000, the Polish-American Freedom Foundation has funded the prizes awarded in the Competition.
+The Competition for the Best Civil Initiative was launched in 1999 by Prime Minister Jerzy Buzek.
+Since 2000, the Polish-American Freedom Foundation had funded the prizes awarded in the Competition.
+Under the program, the Foundation presently supports the Bolesław Wierzbiański Competition for local newspapers, and the annual Civic Congress held in Warsaw.

 “Gazeta Jarocińska” won the Bolesław Wierzbiański Award